c0d3s/blog/great-leaders-make-themselves-obsolete.md

 ### **This Is How You Advance**

 Working yourself out of a job sounds like a terrible job security plan.
 It’s not.
-The more you enable your team to **run without you**, the more you free yourself to **focus on higher-leverage work**—strategy, alignment, and big-picture thinking.
-That’s what leadership is.
+The more you enable your team to **run without you**, the more you free yourself to **focus on higher-leverage work**: strategy, alignment, and big-picture thinking.

 Your team doesn’t need you making every decision.
 They need you **looking ahead.** The only way to do that is to **climb higher and get out of their way.**